 Even though architecture can be easily characterized as a collaborative practice, the actual process of design is somewhat of a personal endeavor.
 This, in addition to the starchitect role model, has led to the creation of a dreamy ‘solo architect-entrepreneur’ figure, which has gained immense popularity over the years.

 Admittedly, there are some common “amenities” associated with working in a large firm environment.
 Participating in high-profile, more ambitious projects, having financial security and engaging in more collaborative discussions.
-However, that does not mean that this cannot be the case for solo practices.
+However, that does not mean that this cannot be the case for micro practices.
 Especially nowadays, when external resources, collaborators and peer groups are only a few clicks away, SPAs can easily outsource many aspects of their work without hiring additional employees.
 Moreover, in terms of finding larger project scopes and expanding internationally, there are countless competitions open to practices of any size as well as distinguished publications that can promote architectural work.

 Myrto Kiourti is a perfect example of a solo practitioner with diverse architectural interests that have transcended within her practice.
 She is an architect, academic researcher and has taught in Athens and the Patras Schools of Architecture.
 Through her work, she has developed her own approach to architectural design, Emotional Funtionalism and has produced numerous papers for esteemed architectural publications.
 The flying box, Upper level extension is a residential project that has been featured in Architizer Journal, clearly showcasing her innovative methodology for architectural design.

 Architects who opt for a solo practice, whether intentionally or accidentally — and perhaps even as a strategic step towards expanding into a larger firm in the future — often find themselves pushing the boundaries of the architectural discipline in ways that larger firms may be more restrained to do so.
 In a way, solo practitioners and small firms act as the creative force that drives the architectural profession forward, whereas larger firms are the economic force that keeps the industry afloat.
 Indeed, one cannot operate without the other.
-However, an SPA holds the dreamier qualities of being an architect and is truly worthy of the “starchitect” title; not in the misconstrued way that is currently being used, but rather as a gesture of recognition for their contribution to the architectural field, which is often overshadowed by larger names and architectural firms.
+However, a micro firm holds the dreamier qualities of being an architect and is truly worthy of the “starchitect” title; not in the misconstrued way that is currently being used, but rather as a gesture of recognition for their contribution to the architectural field, which is often overshadowed by larger names and architectural firms.